vmarrazzo/regression-fe-scala/README.md

 # regression-fe-scala

-regression-fe-scala is a final user tool with goal to provide test automation facilities for web front-end regression.
-It was developed and released with open source tools and philosophy.
-The basic idea is to simplify regression testing execution adding two values formalize input test case and collect test execution report.
+regression-fe-scala is a quality assurance tool with goal to provide test automation facilities for web front-end regression.
+The basic idea is to catalog entire regression suite as MS Excel sheet and, after suite execution, provides as MS Excel sheet with results.

-Based on experience regression suite tends to grow with time so from early developing stage was imposted as requirement scalability and concurrent execution of test suite.
-For this reason the choice of developing language is restricted to ones that offer good tendency for scalability and concurrent execution.

-The chosen language is Scala, Akka for concurrent library and Sbt for build toolchain.
+Each input test case is composed by (url to be tested, component to be checked).
+For each test execution will :<br>
+1. load requested url<br>
+2. ensure that DOM is correctly loaded<br>
+3. verify with component presence<br>

+The generic test is quite simple and can be used ot verify presence of described element into loaded web page.
+More detailed is regression suite and more test coverage can be reached about a complex web page (e.g. an aggregator of differente source).

+The regression suite tends to grow with time increasing the included cases.
+To provide an acceptable time of execution this application executes in parallel test suite on difference browser process and aggregate final results.

-### How to work with this application/project
+### How to use this application

-Now depends on which kind of profile you belong see sub-paragraph

-##### For impatient! ( or test oriented )

 1. Java 8 on your environment
-2. Firefox browser on your environment
+2. Firefox installed on your environment
 3. Open [release page](https://github.com/vmarrazzo/regression-fe-scala/releases)
 4. Download regression-fe-scala-assembly-X.X.X.jar
 5. Downalod SampleTestBook.xlsx